-The 2014 Meet will take place in July at Carroll University in Waukesha, Wisconsin.
+The 2015 Meet will take place in June at Chestertown, Maryland.

 The 2013 meet was held in Louisville, KY; other Annual Meets have been held in such historic places as Findlay, Ohio; Mystic Seaport, CT; Newport, RI; Auburn, IN; Niagara Falls, NY; Greenfield Village, Dearborn, MI; White River Junction, VT; and Williamsburg, VA, with hundreds of members in attendance at each meet.

-Make plans to join the Kentucky Wheelmen for The Belle’s Big 100th Birthday Bash during the Centenial Festival of Riverboats this October as nine riverboats gather in Louisville!
+Kentucky Wheelmen celebrated The Belle’s Big 100th Birthday Bash during the Centenial Festival of Riverboats, in October 2014, as nine riverboats gathered in Louisville.

 The Belle of Louisville is one of our city’s and our country’s greatest historical assets.

-A special commemorative pin will be given to each cyclist that participates on Saturday.More Event Info
+A special commemorative pin was given to each cyclist that participated on Saturday.More Event Info

 The Wheelmen caters to all aspects of cycling history, collectors, non-riders, riders of high wheels, tricycles, tandems and safety bicycles.